NavyBlueCheese/tsmom-band/README.md

 # tsmom-band

-Long/flat time-series momentum across SPY, EFA, IEF and GLD (running on a $20 IBKR Pro cash account)
+Long/flat time-series momentum across SPY, EFA, IEF and GLD (now running on a $20 IBKR Pro cash account)

 At that size, IBKR's 1%-of-trade-value commission cap binds on every order and a round trip costs 2% of the position.
-The entire design is therefore organized around *not trading* the signal is a commodity, and the controller (a wide no-trade band) is the substance of the project.

 ## The strategy